sainnhe/khn/content/first-step/build-and-modify-the-linux-kernel.md

 #### Build the Kernel

-{{< callout type="info" >}}
+> [!NOTE]
-You may need to install some packages to build the kernel.
+> You may need to install some packages to build the kernel.
 If you are using Arch Linux and some commands are missing, you can use `pacman -F` to search for corresponding package that contains the given binary.
 For users of other Linux distros, you can find the package name of a missing command in [command-not-found.com](https://command-not-found.com/).
-{{< /callout >}}

 First, we need to generate kernel configuration.
 The kernel configuration determines which features and drivers are included in the final kernel image.
 Type the following command to see all available configuration targets: